Most Popular Interview Questions on Azure Test Plan:

 - Grid view

-List View: This is the default view of the test cases in TFS.
+a) List View: This is the default view of the test cases in TFS.
 In this view, as the name suggests all the test cases are listed down in a sorted way if the list is sorted using Order id.

 There are multiple columns displayed for each test case in this view; like Outcome – which is the latest status of the test case, Order – representing the order id based on the test case insertion order, ID – an auto-generated unique test case id, Title, Configuration, Expected Result, etc.